Magnificat (Bruckner): History

 Bruckner composed the work for the Vesper service of the feast of the Assumption of Mary.
 He dedicated the work to Ignaz Traumihler, the choirmaster of the St. Florian Abbey.

 The work was premiered on 15 August 1852 in St. Florian.
 Despite the fact that Traumihler was a fervent adept of the Cecilian Movement, the work remained in the repertoire of the monastery.
 Other performances occurred on 25 December 1852, 15 May 1854, 25 December 1854 and 27 May 1855.

-The work, the manuscript of which is stored in the archive of the St. Florian Abbey, was first publish in volume II/2, pp. 99–110 of the Göllerich/Auer biography.
+The work, the manuscript of which is stored in the archive of the St. Florian Abbey, was first published in volume II/2, pp. 99–110 of the Göllerich/Auer biography.
 It was critically edited by Paul Hawkshaw in 1996 in volume XX/3 of the Gesamtausgabe.

 On 25 June 2017 a new edition of the score by Cohrs, prepared for the Anton Bruckner Urtext Gesamtausgabe, has been premiered by Łukasz Borowicz with the RIAS Kammerchor and the Akademie für Alte Musik Berlin.